-6.4 Long-Term Incentives
+5.4 Long-Term Incentives

-Classic theories of managerial myopia (e.g., Stein (1988)) highlight the erosion of shareholder value that arises if CEO pay is tied to the short-term stock price.
+Classic theories of managerial myopia (e.g., Stein, 1988) highlight the erosion of shareholder value that arises if CEO pay is tied to the short-term stock price.
 A natural solution is to pay the CEO according to long-term performance (Edmans et al., 2012).
 Even if the CEO demands a compensating differential for the greater risk, this may be outweighed by the benefits of superior decisions.
-However, horizons are short in practice (Gopalan et al., 2014) and lead to CEOs taking actions to boost short-term profits and stock prices (Edmans, Fang, and Lewellen, 2017; Ladika and Sautner, 2020).
-Q10 studies the reasons for this apparent disconnect between theory and practice, asking "What would happen if you made the CEO's incentives more long-term?"
+However, horizons are short in practice (Gopalan et al., 2014) and lead to CEOs taking actions to boost short-term profits and stock prices (Edmans, Fang, and Lewellen, 2017; Ladika and Sautner, 2020), often at the expense of firm value (Edmans, Fang, and Huang, 2021).
+Table 12 studies the reasons for this apparent disconnect between theory and practice, asking "What would happen if you made the CEO's incentives more long-term?"

-Table 15 reports the results.
 By far the most popular response from investors was "the CEO would make better decisions" (78%/1.14).
-In contrast, the three responses that suggest negative consequences - "the incentives would lose their effectiveness", "we would have to pay the CEO more, which would outweigh any benefits", and "we would be unable to attract/retain the CEO we want" - all scored below -0.8, with at most 6% agreeing with each concern.25 As one fund manager wrote, "This would be a win win win win.
+The three responses that suggest negative consequences - "the incentives would lose their effectiveness", "we would have to pay the CEO more, which would outweigh any benefits", and "we would be unable to attract/retain the CEO we want" - all scored below -0.8, with at most 6% agreeing with each.25 As one fund manager wrote, "This would be a win win win win win.
 It would weed out CEOs that are in it for a quick buck, it would focus on long-term outcomes, and it would align CEOs with shareholders.
 If I could have a single bullet to improve corporate governance, this would be it."
-Another said that "We would get better alignment between CEO and owners.
+Another said "We would get better alignment between CEO and owners.
 It is ridiculous that industries with a 5, 10, 15 year business/product cycle have a 1 and 3 year incentive program."